vietanhnguyen128/random-file/README.md

 git revert <commit>                   : create a new commit that revert the commit specified

 git remote add <name> <url>           : adds a remote named <name> for the repository at <url>
+git push -u <origin> <branch>         : push local repo to remote repo at origin and branch